 So if Node.js sounds like something your project could benefit from, here’s our guide to finding the best Node.js web hosting.

 Node.js is a great choice if you have a business that is focused on a dynamic environment and needs to be productive.
 Node.js is extremely scalable and ideal for building modern apps.

 Node.js hosting generally comes in two flavors: testing and production.
 Some of the best Node.js hosting providers offer both options.

-The testing environment is generally housed on a lower-specced shared server.
+The testing environment is generally housed on a lower-speed shared servers.
 Some of these are free, like Heroku, and others require you to pay for use during development.
 This second option is typical of a cloud development environment.